 Another area of focus and specialism for me is the bridging and commercial marketplace.
 Based on my expertise in this area, I represent a number of lending institutions and often receive instructions from borrowers looking for specialist advice within tight timeframes.

-Could you give us any obstacles or challenges that you have faced when conveyancing a property?
+Could you explain any obstacles or challenges you have faced when conveyancing a property?

 - Cybercrime – issues with fraudsters and law firms not carrying out appropriate checks to identify their clients.

 - Managing client expectations – since the lockdown first commenced in 2020 (coinciding with the Stamp Duty Holiday) the pressure on the conveyancing sector as a whole has been immense.
 This is a result of the increase in property transactions and copying with working remotely.

 - Getting along with your counterpart – It is always very helpful when the solicitor acting for the opposing party is ‘on your side’.
 It makes for a pleasant and smooth transaction for all parties, not just us solicitors, at what can be an incredibly stressful time for clients.

 Briefly, what are the key conveyancing milestones that purchasers need to be aware of?

 The first milestone is the acceptance of the offer either via the selling agents, if the property is being marketed via an estate agent or if sold ‘off-market’ the acceptance of the offer by the vendor(s).
 Once the sale has been agreed the parties will instruct their solicitors to proceed with the sale.

 The vendor(s) will instruct their solicitor to issue a draft contract pack which will contain the vendor(s) legal title to the property, a draft contract and any supplemental documentation, such as any warranties or guarantees the property benefits from.
 When the contract pack is received the purchaser will instruct their solicitor to commence searches and undertake due diligence before raising pre-contract enquiries.